Alcibiades DeBlanc: Knights of the White Camelia

-DeBlanc was the founder and commander (from 1867-1868) of the Knights of the White Camelia.
+DeBlanc was a co-founder and commander (from 1867 to 1868) of the Knights of the White Camelia.
+Daniel Dennett, a newspaper editor of the Planters' Banner of Franklin, Louisiana was the other co-founder of the organization and had come to the state from Iowa in 1842.
 This was an insurgent group founded to oppose the implementation of Congressional Reconstruction in Louisiana; it was similar to chapters of Ku Klux Klan and later paramilitary groups in Louisiana and other states.
 The goal of the Knights of the White Camelia was victory for the Democratic party, by whatever means necessary, in the presidential election of November 1868.
 This was achieved.
 More votes were counted for the Democratic candidate, Horatio Seymour, than there were registered Democratic voters in the state.
 Due to the widespread violence and intimidation tactics against blacks in the effort to suppress freedmen's voting, in addition to electoral fraud, a congressional investigation resulted in overturning the results of the 1868 election in Louisiana.

 The Knights of the White Camelia were no longer active after the 1868 election, but other paramilitary groups arose to carry on an insurgency with the goal of regaining political control.
-The White League in Louisiana and the Red Shirts and White-Liners in Mississippi used similar intimidation tactics in the 1870s against Republicans.
+The White League in Louisiana, which DeBlanc later joined and became a prominent commander for, and the Red Shirts and White-Liners in Mississippi used similar intimidation tactics in the 1870s against Republicans.
 Elections were surrounded by violence and fraud.

 DeBlanc also continued to oppose the Reconstruction effort; he was influential in commanding 600 men to oppose the disputed election of Governor William Kellogg in 1874.
-His forces were among thousands of armed white militia in what was called the Battle of Liberty Place who opposed Metropolitan troops in New Orleans, then the seat of government.
+His forces were among thousands of armed White League members in what was called the Battle of Liberty Place who opposed Metropolitan troops in New Orleans, then the seat of government.
 They took control of the legislature and major buildings for three days before retreating in advance of federal troops.
-DeBlanc was briefly arrested and held by US Marshals but was never charged.
+DeBlanc was briefly arrested and held by US Marshals, but never charged.
 He was considered a hero and known as the "King of the Cadiens" (Acadians).

 In 1877, DeBlanc was appointed by Democratic governor Francis T. Nicholls as a Louisiana Supreme Court Justice after white Democrats regained political control in the state.
 Federal troops were withdrawn soon after.
 He served January 9, 1877, to April 5, 1880, his service being ended by the passage of a new constitution changing the structure of the court.
 DeBlanc returned to St. Martinville.

 He died in 1883 at the age of 62.